 4.2 Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
-Provide supporting documentation in the corresponding folder.

 In the fall of 2002 the Wheeler Central Staff and Administrators discussed the Schoolwide project for our school.
 After discussion, the staff and administrators agreed 100 percent to develop a Schoolwide Title 1 plan.
-Mr. Hoesly, Superintendant, informed the board of education of our intentions to develop a Schoolwide Title Program.
+Mr. Hoesly, Superintendent, informed the board of education of our intentions to develop a Schoolwide Title Program.
 Parents were informed of our intentions to develop a Schoolwide program at the fall and spring parent conferences.
 Parents were invited to be a part of the committee that developed the Parent/Family Engagement policy.